 Figwort family (Scrophulariaceae)

-Description: This native plant is a summer annual about 2-6' tall.
+Description: This herbaceous plant is a summer annual about 2-6' tall.
 It branches regularly from the central stem, while the side stems branch very little.
 These stems are somewhat pubescent and green to reddish green.
 The opposite leaves are up to 12" and 4" across, becoming smaller as they ascend the stems.
 The lower leaves are pinnately lobed, cleft, and coarsely toothed, while the upper leaves are lanceolate-oblong and smooth along the margins.
 The petioles of the leaves become progressively shorter toward the apex of the plant; the upper leaves are often sessile.
 Both lower and upper leaves are hairless, or nearly so.

 The upper stems terminate in spike-like racemes of yellow flowers.
 These racemes vary ½–3' in length, depending on the size of the plant.
 Each flower is about ½" long, consisting of a yellow tubular corolla with 5 spreading lobes and a green calyx with 5 blunt teeth.
 The tubular corolla is rather short and broad; its throat is partially obstructed by an abundance of fine yellow hairs.
 The two upper lobes of the corolla fold backward, while the 3 lower lobes function as a landing pad for visiting insects.
 The blooming period is mid-summer to early fall and lasts about 1½ months; only a few flowers are in bloom at the same time.
 Each flower is replaced by a seed capsule is globoid-ovoid; it eventually turns brown and contains several seeds.
 The root system consists of a taproot and secondary feeder roots.
 The feeder roots can attach themselves to the roots of oak trees; they suck moisture and possibly some nutrients from the host tree.
 Thus, Mullein Foxglove is partially parasitic.
 Reproduction is by seed.